Call to get started 1-800-560-3450

 At the end of the draw period, the lender may renew your credit line.
 If not, the repayment period kicks in, and your outstanding balance, plus interest, becomes due.

 Depending on the loan agreement, you repay the loan over time or all at once.
 You may need to pay back the principal and interest over time, or interest only.
 If you’re paying interest only, the principal becomes due at the end of the loan term, when you have to make a large balloon payment.
+It’s important to understand your HELOC’s terms up front.
+If you need to make a balloon payment, you’ll need to save up for that throughout the HELOC’s term.

 What Are the Interest Rates?

 It’s also a good idea to check the index and the margin.
 Lenders use an index, such as the prime rate, to decide how much to raise or lower interest rates.
-The margin is an amount lenders add to the index to determine the interest rate.
+The margin is an amount that lenders add to the index to determine the interest rate.
 Ask your provider what the margin is, which index they use, and how often and how much it can change.

 Fixed Rates